piyushpatel2005/coursera-ui-frameworks-bootstrap/README.md

-# coursera-ui-frameworks-bootstrap
+# ui-frameworks-bootstrap

-This is the source file from Coursera course on Bootstrap from Hong Kong University.
+This are the source files for a course on Bootstrap Framework.

 This module gives you a quick introduction to full-stack web development and the outline of the course.
 Then you will learn the basics of Bootstrap, setting up a web project using Bootstrap.
 You will learn about responsive design and the Bootstrap grid system.
 You will also learn about Navigation and Navigation bar.
 At the end of this module, you need to complete your first assignment.